intuition-dev/INTUITION2/_doc/docs/about.md

 # About Meta

 This section is about _Meta_, your bespoke cloud-based admin and build infrastructure; used on your web app.
-You need to know _nBake_ first, but once you learn it, instead of using _nBake_ CLI, you use _Meta_. (if you are not comfortable with nBake, go learn that first.
+You need to know _mbake_ first, but once you learn it, instead of using _mbake_ CLI, you use _Meta_. (if you are not comfortable with mbake, go learn that first.
 Here we just wrap API around it.)
-In _nBake_ you mounted your web app in the cloud, and with _Meta_, you admin|build is also in the cloud; both the web app and build are!
+In _mbake_ you mounted your web app in the cloud, and with _Meta_, you admin|build is also in the cloud; both the web app and build are!
 That is what makes it Meta.

 For a developer, _Meta_ is akin to a build server like Jenkins.
 For others, _Meta_ is akin to a custom WordPress or Shopify admin console.